-Idea 2: Bring Gardening and Farming into the game
+Idea 2: Bring Farming and Gardening into the game

 Introduce the Farming and Gardening skills to DFRPG, both aided by Green Thumb.

 Okay, I won’t even pretend that these would make for exciting and vital new skills.
 (Farming.
 Whoopee.)
 But really, the skills wouldn’t be useless for a druid or other outdoorsy type.

 Gardening would serve as the skill to keep magical shoots or seeds alive on the way back from the forest quest.
 Or the skill to patch up a leafy green ally, serving as the plant version of Veterinary (itself the four-legged replacement for other medical skills).
 Gardening could also act as an ersatz Animal Handling, should a PC ever need to wrangle a herd of low-IQ sentient plants.
 It’d stand in for Naturalist for questions involving garden pests (including that Naturalist roll to deduce that giant slugs would be affected by salt, just like their tiny backyard cousins).
 And it’d be the go-to skill for replanting and nurturing a defiled area (possibly boosting Nature’s strength?) when a druid thinks to bless a copse with rituals but the local spirits ‘arbor other ideas and demand the PC spruce up the place with actual landscaping.